JuanAntonioHR/endless-notes-api/README.md

 ## Run

-npm run start to execute the api
+"npm start" to execute the api

 These commands are to modify the data in the database: